Promises and Secrets

 The first verse in Genesis 1 says that God created the heavens and the earth.
 This "creation" was the result of God speaking a command aloud, and creation "obeyed".
 Now, while a lot of people think of those created heavens as the stars and planets, there is specific mention of those things as being created on the fourth day.
 So what do we know that we have after verse 1?
 The heavens and the earth.
-So, the heavens would be what we think of as the atmosphere with air and clouds.
+So, the heavens would be what we think of as the atmosphere with air and clouds, but if there is no form to them, the heavens and the earth are sort of all jumbled together.
 The earth, as we know it now, is the land over molten lava, in the shape of a globe with a relatively thin atmosphere on the outside of that.
 But, that would not be called formless.

 Formless and empty

 2Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.